Skip to main content

 A Scorecard is built from several rules, and each one of them has a level property.

-Once an entity passes all of the rules for a certain level, its level changes accordingly, for example:
+Once an entity passes all the rules for a certain level, its level changes accordingly, for example:

 1. An entity starts at level Basic;